Trinity House, Allesley: History

 The original structure was likely late medieval, similar to the nearby Stone House and other notable surrounding structures close to the All Saints Church.
 The house was greatly expanded over the following centuries, growing from a cottage to one of the larger country houses in the area.

 At its fullest extent the house formed a large T shape, having been constructed and then enlarged during three separate and distinct architectural periods.
 The earliest parts were the Tudor cottage rooms which formed the far end of the length of the house and included the original medieval doorway.
 During the 17th century, a Jacobean style dining room, breakfast room and large additional bedrooms were added to the south side of the house, and acted as the central conjoining section.
-Lastly, a large 3 storey Georgian wing was added in the early 19th century, running perpendicular to the earlier structure, and becoming the principle part of the house with an ashlar stonework facade facing out over the lawns and gardens.
+Lastly, a large 3-storey Victorian wing was added in the early 19th century, running perpendicular to the earlier structure, and becoming the principle part of the house with an ashlar stonework facade facing out over the lawns and gardens.

 In 1966 the house was demolished and the land used for the development of 13 separate detached houses that now form Rectory Close.

 The wider grounds of the house contained several outbuildings including the gardener's cottage, known as Trinity Cottage, which has survived to this day though now heavily modified.